-- iINVENT Summer Camps – iINVENT (OSU Precollege Programs), Corvallis; to fund will offer participating learners introductory invention experiences focused on skills related to the invention toolkit.
+- iINVENT Summer Camps – iINVENT (OSU Precollege Programs), Corvallis; to provide participating learners introductory invention experiences focused on skills related to the invention toolkit.

 - SEL Integration: Skills Hinge On Teachers (The SEL SHOT) – OSU Precollege Programs, Corvallis; to provide free professional development for educators training them in the implementation of a framework of Social Emotional Learning (SEL) in their teaching.

 - STEM Kits – Philomath Youth Activities Club, Philomath; to fund the cost of hands-on STEM kits to be used by all of our campers (up to 30), once per week throughout the summer.

 - Code Can Dance – Rainbow Dance Theatre, Monmouth; to fund a STEAM integration program incorporating coding and hip hop dance.